We have information you must know before you buy the Venture.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-Chevrolet's Venture offers a willing engine and a car-like ride.
-It is neither the most economical minivan you can buy, nor the most powerful, but it is competitively priced for a van with V6 power.
-Traction control is either standard or optional on the upper trim levels.
+Venture already earned its place on minivan buyer shopping lists because it offered a willing engine and a car-like ride.
+While neither the most economical minivan you can buy, nor the most powerful, it remains competitively priced for a van with V6 power.

-The drivetrain of the Venture shines in being nearly invisible.
-It's isolated, and offers good response in traffic, even though the Chevy is less powerful than the Ford or Honda minivans.
+The Chevrolet Venture operates seamlessly.
+The drivetrain is smooth, nearly invisible.
+The engine delivers good response in traffic, even though the Chevy is less powerful than the Ford or Honda minivans.
+It's quiet, isolated.
 You can hear a distant growl from the engine, a pleasant muted sound that appeals to the closet hot-rodder in some of us.

 The traction control system, which came standard on our LT, engaged under hard acceleration.
 You are reminded constantly that this is a front-wheel-drive vehicle, especially when there is a lot of weight in the back, like a motorcycle, for example.
 The front wheels spin easily, and in corners this feels like small tugs on the steering wheel.

 The brake pedal of the Venture feels more spongy than in Chevy's sedans.
-The anti-lock brake system engaged smoothly and without drama on loose surfaces.
+The anti-lock brake system engages smoothly and without drama on loose surfaces.

 The LT combines luxury and load-hauling features, and is the only model to offer full leather.
 The Warner Bros.
-Edition makes an earnest attempt to entertain those restless rugrats, which is luxury in another form.
+Edition entertains those restless rugrats, which is luxury in another form.
+With the optional Versatrak four-wheel-drive system, bad weather shouldn't keep you home.

-The minivan market is tightly competitive, and so a lot of minivans offer similar features.
+The minivan market is tightly competitive, and other minivans offer similar features.
 It helps to know your own needs very well before you select the van that's right for your family.
-Only you can judge whether Venture is the best minivan for your particular needs-but we think any minivan shopper ought to at least give it some consideration.
+Only you can judge whether the Venture is the best minivan for your particular needs-but we think any minivan shopper ought to give it some consideration.